wally-labs/wally-beta/README.md

   - [x] system prompt optimization (can be improved)
   - [x] write sendMessage route
   - [ ] test sendMessage call to openAI and check response
+  - [ ] stream ai responses
-  - [ ] route only required data from db to server, add context window library and tokenizer, figure out embedding
+  - [ ] add context window library and tokenizer, figure out embedding
   - [ ] optimize speed and payload size

 - [x] clean up all code and add comments for ease of reading